Accepting PhD Students

 • Ensembled machine learning for real-time industry applications (e.g., mission-critical applications such as commercial drones and driverless vehicles)

-• Cognitive machines for human-centric computing applications (e.g., AI-enabled augmented reality for future digital society)
+• Cognitive machines for human-centric computing applications (e.g., AI-enabled augmented reality for the future digital society)

 • Smart sensor networks for intelligent environment monitoring (e.g., senior citizen home care and homeland security).

-Some of the research in smart and cognitive sensor networks for homeland security was supported by ARC discovery and other several major industry-sponsored grants.
+Some of the research in smart and cognitive sensor networks for homeland security has been supported by ARC Discovery and several other large-scale industry-sponsored grants.

 Expertise related to UN Sustainable Development Goals